Prime Rate

 Point Value: 1.25 cents each through Chase portal

 This is the card that got me hooked on travel rewards.
-The 60,000 point bonus alone is worth $750 in travel when booked through Chase.
+The 60,000 point bonus alone is worth $750 in travel when booked through the Chase Ultimate Rewards portal.

 The strategy: Use this for travel and dining, use a cash back card for everything else.
 That’s how you maximize rewards without overcomplicating things.